jcrone/blog_barcode/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is some code from a blog on how to create barcode labels.
+Hopefully this is useful

 Things you may want to cover:

-* Ruby version
+* Ruby version ruby 2.7.3

-* System dependencies
+* Raile 6.1.4

 * Configuration